juliankuners/Triangle-Mesh-Rasterization-Projection/README.md

 Saving as PNG is lossy!
 The output is always a 16 bit grayscale image with alpha channel.
 The pixel values range is truncated to 0 to 65535, no overflow or underflow takes place!
 All pixel values are rounded half up to integers.
 Fixed point values can be emulated via the value scaling.
 For example, to emulate 4 binary decimal places, the scaling must be set to 16 (=2^4).
 However, this information is not stored in the image!
 So when reading the PNG file later, you have to take care by yourself to interpret the values as fixed-point numbers again!

+By appending `--cuda`, a CUDA accelerated implementation of the algorithm is dispatched on a Nvidia GPU.

 ## Required libraries

 See [libraries](doc/setup.md)